Fransisnk/STK-INF-CC/PITCHME.md

 We've been provided with a dataset of customer service calls from Telenor with the task of predicting the number of calls for the upcoming eight weeks.
 The aim is to better prepare the customer department for distributing manpower.

-We explored the possibilities of introducing external variables which are not commonly included in such analysis (i.e. weather data, the dates when AD campaigns are launched)
+We explored the possibilities of introducing external variables which are not commonly included in such analysis (i.e. weather data, the dates when advertisment campaigns are launched).

 ## Data cleaning
 ### Call Data